magWall/CSE320Fall2017/README.md

 > :thinking: Why is the minimum block size 32?
 Think about how the header,
 > footer, and alignment affect the minimum block size.

-Within each free list, the blocks must be arranged in FIFO order.
+Within each free list, the blocks must be arranged in LIFO order.
 This means that a block is always inserted at the beginning of a free list.

 ## Block Placement Policy